The Bankrate promise

 We tend to take for granted the plumbing pipes in our homes (until and unless they break, of course).
 But if you’re building, adding onto or renovating a home — especially an older one — the type of pipe is something you may well have to consider.

 Not all pipes are created equally, and they certainly don’t have the same price tag.
-In fact, costs range from about $0.40 to $8.00 per linear foot, depending on the type of pipe material.
+And that, of course, begs the question: how much do pipes cost?
+The price of pipes ranges from about $0.40 to $10.00 per linear foot, depending on the type of pipe material.
 Metal pipes cost more than plastic ones as a general rule.

 The cost to replace plumbing will depend on which type of pipe material you choose and the rate for installation in your area.
 Some pipes are easier to install than others.
 Bear in mind that installation may require the removal and replacement of any drywall or flooring, too.